brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

 After adding the `'static` lifetime annotation, the borrow checker moves past the function signature, so we add a minimal function body, `&1`, satisfying the signature, and the code compiles.

 Note: string literals, like `"hello"`, and globals, like `77756`, live in the [data segment](https://en.wikipedia.org/wiki/Data_segment) of the resulting binary, separate from the heap.
-Rust only drops items on the heap and therefore literals and globals have a lifetime equal to the [lifetime of the whole program](https://doc.rust-lang.org/book/first-edition/lifetimes.html#static).
+Rust only drops items on the heap and therefore literals and globals have a lifetime of the [whole program](https://doc.rust-lang.org/book/first-edition/lifetimes.html#static).

 Trying the borrow checker's other suggestion - adding a parameter - also compiles successfully, even though the parameter, `x`, has nothing to do with the `&i32` returned: